sdshayward/AdversarialSDN-Hydra/README.md

 When recording malicious traffic set [self.malicious = 1](https://github.com/sdshayward/AdversarialSDN-Hydra/blob/4cbb585eef9856b290bb5eb09cdbd6b450811e11/App/traffic_stats.py#L57)

-(This labels your flows so the ML models can use them (supervised learning) )
+(This labels your flows so that the ML models can use them (supervised learning).)

 ## Built With